-Availability: Students must apply for this whole year class.
+Availability: Students must apply for this whole year class, with the intention of completing the program through to the end of Year 12.
 Students are only allowed to enter in semester 2 if approved by the ESA team.
+An interview may be required prior to being offered a place in the ESA